 Each batter must reach first base without the aid of a courtesy runner.
 A double bag shall be used at first base, the double portion of the bag being in foul territory abutting first base.
 If there is a play on a batter-runner going to first base, the batter-runner must touch some portion of the double bag extending into foul territory.
 He will be called out if he fails to do so, except if, in the umpire's judgment, the batter-runner is avoiding a collision.
 The batter-runner simultaneously touching both portions of the double bag is permitted.
 This is NOT an appeal play.
-Important: The defending player has only the white base, in fair territory, to make the putout; his touch of only the bag in foul territory will not result in an out.
+Important: The defending player has only the white base, in fair territory, to make the putout unless the play (such as an errant throw) pulls the fielder into foul territory.
+On any force out attempt from the foul side of the base, the defense and the batter-runner may use either portion of the double-base.
 Once the batter-runner reaches first base, the double base shall be treated as one base and the fielder or runner may use either portion.